amitshekhariitbhu/Android-Debug-Database/README.md

 ### TODO
 * Simplify emulator issue [Issue Link](https://github.com/amitshekhariitbhu/Android-Debug-Database/issues/6)
-* Edit shared preferences directly from the browser.
-At present, it is only possible to edit database values.
 * And of course many more features and bug fixes.

 ### Contact - Let's become friends